Weekly Spoilers For ‘General Hospital’: Liesl’s In A Tough Spot, Kim Gets Support, & Franco Makes A Decision

 Viewers will have to stay tuned to see what Franco decides to do, but General Hospital spoilers reveal that he will choose a path in the coming days.
 As he grapples with the decisions he’s facing, Elizabeth will take Cameron Webber to Sonny Corinthos’ place.
 This may have to do with the drinking escapade Cam and Josslyn Jacks had, as perhaps Liz wants Cam to apologize.

 There’s great stuff involving Finn, Hayden, and Violet on the way, as well as scenes involving Alexis.
-Peter and Robert will butt heads again and General Hospital spoilers note that TJ will step up with some essential information on a case.
-Everybody will want to be sure to check out the full week of episodes coming during the week of November 11 and stay tuned for additional teasers.
+Peter and Robert will butt heads again, and General Hospital spoilers note that TJ will step up with some essential information on a case.

+Fans will want to be sure to check out the full week of episodes coming during the week of November 11 and stay tuned for additional teasers.